gulfam-dev/flutter-xylophone/README.md

-# xylophone_flutter
+# ColorTunes - XyloPhone

-A new Flutter project.
+ColorTunes: Unleash your creativity with a vibrant, full-screen xylophone.
+A playful app designed for kids.

 This project plays 7 different types of tunes.